LeviBorodenko/primify/README.md

 We proceed in 5 steps:

-1. We resize the image to contain at most a `--max_digits` amount of pixels.
+1. We resize the image to contain at most a `--max-digits` amount of pixels.

 2. Run various image processing steps like edge enhancement and smoothing before converting the image into grey-scale.